KLD997/FreeTune/README.md

   `Copy Y Axis` is used to copy whole Y axis to clipboard.

+  `Update` is used to update values from text view to 3d view.

-  `Difference: 0` Shows what is the change on the selected value.
+  `Diff: 0` Shows what is the change on the selected value.

   `Row and column boxes` are used to show current rows and columns in 3d view.

-  `Update` is used to update values from text view to 3d view.

-  `Value Dialog` is used to change selected value quickly.
+  `Value` is used to change selected value quickly.

+  `Write Map` is used to transfer values from 3d grid to text view, so update them.

   `Paste X Axis` is used to paste whole X axis to 3d grid.

   `Paste Y Axis` is used to paste whole Y axis to 3d grid.

-  `Write Map` is used to transfer values from 3d grid to text view, so update them.
+  `Paste Selected` is used to paste values from clipboard to the location of the starting value / ONE selected value.

   `Paste` is used to paste the map to 3d grid, excluding both axis.